 Swimming Pools & Adult Tobacco Establishments

-Swimming pools and adult tobacco establishments are not considered to be essential services and must be closed.
+Swimming pools, adult tobacco establishments are not considered essential services and must be closed.

 COVID-19 Testing in Berkshire County:

 The drive-through testing facility at Berkshire Medical Center is currently operational.
 All testing requires a physician order.
 Symptomatic individuals may call the BMC hotline at 855-BMC-LINK, OR 855-262-5465.
 After hotline screening, those qualified will be referred for a telemedicine appointment with a physician, and if appropriate, given an order and a time for testing.

 The Northern Berkshire Operations Center, the Southern Berkshire REPC, and the Central Berkshire COVID-19 Coordinating Center are activated, and jointly working together to address needs across the County.

 Operations Hotline: 413-662-3614 (8-5 weekdays, leave msg after hours).